Skip to content

 One of the key goals is preventing labour exploitation and shadow economy.
 Underpayment must be criminalised like it has been in Norway.

 Trade unions must be given an independent right of action.
 It means that a trade union can bring an action to court on behalf of an employee.
-Contractor’s obligations and liability must be expanded to the entire contracting chain, including liability for salaries and wages and for the terms and conditions of employment.
+Contractor’s obligations and liability must be extended to the entire contracting chain, including liability for salaries and wages and for the terms and conditions of employment.
 The Contractor’s Liability Act must obligate a contractor to verify whether the work permits of foreign employees who work for a contracting partner are in order.

 Improvements are needed urgently